Colleen currently has immediate availability for new clients but has limited spots available––reach out soon to schedule!

 Being a creative is both wonderful AND hard.

-Whether you’re a touring music industry professional, dancer, musician, writer, artist, actor, or work in another creative field, you know that doing work that’s both your passion and your livelihood comes with challenges that many people don’t understand.
+Whether you’re a music industry pro , dancer, musician, writer, artist, actor, or work in another creative field, you know that doing work that’s both your passion and your livelihood comes with challenges that many people don’t understand.

-As a former professional dancer, published author, and wife of a touring audio engineer, I have firsthand knowledge that working in these industries can be both a dream come true and a recipe for a wide variety of mental health challenges.
+I have firsthand experience that working in these industries can be both a dream come true and a recipe for a wide variety of mental health challenges.

 But the good news is that you can do what you love AND have a life where you feel connected, grounded, and healthy…you just may need a little support to get there.